adrialopezescoriza/tdmpc2/README.md

 ## Getting started

 You will need a machine with a GPU and at least 12 GB of RAM for state-based RL with DEMO<sup>3</sup>, and 32 GB of RAM for pixel-based observations.
-A GPU with at least 16 GB of memory is recommended for pixel-based RL.
+The GPU must be able to support CUDA 12.4 as a minimum.

 We provide a `Dockerfile` for easy installation.
 You can build the docker image by running